dotnet/AspNetCore.Docs/aspnet/mvc/overview.rst

       return View(model);
   }

 The framework will handle validating request data both on the client and on the server.
-Validation logic specified on model types is added to the rendered views as unobtrusive annotations and is enforced in the browser via `jQuery Validation <http://jqueryvalidation.org/>`__.
+Validation logic specified on model types is added to the rendered views as unobtrusive annotations and is enforced in the browser with `jQuery Validation <http://jqueryvalidation.org/>`__.

 Dependency injection
 ^^^^^^^^^^^^^^^^^^^^

-ASP.NET Core MVC leverages ASP.NET Core's built-in support for :doc:`dependency injection </fundamentals/dependency-injection>`. :doc:`Controllers </mvc/controllers/dependency-injection>` can request needed services through their constructors, allowing them to follow the `Explicit Dependencies Principle <http://deviq.com/explicit-dependencies-principle/>`_:
+ASP.NET Core has built-in support for :doc:`dependency injection (DI) </fundamentals/dependency-injection>`.
+In ASP.NET Core MVC, :doc:`controllers </mvc/controllers/dependency-injection>` can request needed services through their constructors, allowing them to follow the `Explicit Dependencies Principle <http://deviq.com/explicit-dependencies-principle/>`_:

 .. literalinclude:: /../common/samples/WebApplication1/src/WebApplication1/Controllers/AccountController.cs
   :lines: 17-38